FUNDING > EMERGING FRONTIERS IN...

 Emerging Frontiers and Multidisciplinary Activities

-The following Program Officers may also be contacted for content specific questions on the EFRI 2014 topic:
+The following topic coordinators may also be contacted for content specific questions on the EFRI 2016 topics:

 Important Information for Proposers

-The Directorate for Engineering at the National Science Foundation has established the Office of Emerging Frontiers in Research and Innovation (EFRI) to serve a critical role in focusing on important emerging areas in a timely manner.
+The Emerging Frontiers in Research and Innovation (EFRI) program of the NSF Directorate for Engineering (ENG) serves a critical role in helping ENG focus on important emerging areas in a timely manner.
 This solicitation is a funding opportunity for interdisciplinary teams of researchers to embark on rapidly advancing frontiers of fundamental engineering research.
-For this solicitation, we will consider proposals that aim to investigate emerging frontiers in the following research area:
+For this solicitation, we will consider proposals that aim to investigate emerging frontiers in the following two research areas:

 EFRI seeks proposals with transformative ideas that represent an opportunity for a significant shift in fundamental engineering knowledge with a strong potential for long term impact on national needs or a grand challenge.
 The proposals must also meet the detailed requirements delineated in this solicitation.

 INFORMATION WEBCAST: The Emerging Frontiers and Multidisciplinary Activities (EFMA) Office will hold an information workshop on October 23, 2015 to discuss the EFRI program and answer questions about this solicitation.
 Details will be posted on the EFMA website (www.nsf.gov/eng/efma).

 Additional Funding Opportunities for the MCB Community